petter-holmberg/cpp-ref/concepts.md

 Concepts that are too simple for general use and/or lack a clear semantics can also be used as building blocks for more complete concepts.
 Sometimes, we call such overly simple or incomplete concepts "constraints" to distinguish them from the "real concepts".
 [Stroustrup17](#Stroustrup17) §5.4

-In the rare case where two concepts are identical syntactically but differ semantically (e.g., `InputIterator` and `ForwardIterator` are almost indistinguishable), either disambiguate them by adding an operation or a member type or use a traits class in the implementation of operations on them.
+In the rare case where two concepts are identical syntactically but differ semantically, either disambiguate them by adding an operation or a member type or use a traits class in the implementation of operations on them.
 [Stroustrup17](#Stroustrup17) §8.5, [Sutter17](#Sutter17) §T.24

 Avoid complementary constraints.
 Functions with complementary requirements expressed using negation are brittle.
 [Sutter17](#Sutter17) §T.25